krishpranav/pranaOS-old/Base/usr/share/man/man7/Mitigations.md

 from the address of the system's libc.
 This makes attacks on OpenBSD more difficult as they random-relink their libc on boot, which makes finding syscall stubs in libc difficult for attackers.
-On serenity it is mostly just an inconvenience, as there currently is no libc random-relinking.
+On pranaos it is mostly just an inconvenience, as there currently is no libc random-relinking.

-It was first enabled in the following [commit](https://github.com/SerenityOS/serenity/commit/823186031d9250217f9a51829d34a96b74113334):
+It was first enabled in the following [commit](https://github.com/pranaosOS/pranaos/commit/823186031d9250217f9a51829d34a96b74113334):

 ```
 commit 823186031d9250217f9a51829d34a96b74113334
-Author Andreas Kling <kling@serenityos.org>
+Author Andreas Kling <kling@pranaosos.org>
 Date:  Tue Feb 2 19:56:11 2021 +0100

 Kernel: Add a way to specify which memory regions can make syscalls